 Challenge your mapping skills!
 Interpret a map by plotting a trip.
 Have a classmate try to figure out your destination!

-Divide into small groups.
-Each group needs a map of your community or even another part of the world that you have studied.
-Decide where you will travel from and to.
+Organize students into small groups.
+Each group will need a map of the local community or even another part of the world that has been studied.
+Invite groups to determine where they will be traveling.

-On an individual dry-erase board, draw the major routes needed to take you there with Crayola Dry-Erase Markers.
-Pay particular attention to turns.
+On an individual dry-erase board, students draw the major routes needed to travel with Crayola Dry-Erase Markers or Crayons.
+Encourage students to pay particular attention to turns in their travel routes.

-Take turns figuring out the beginning and ending destinations for each other’s directions.
+When travel routes are complete, groups take turns figuring out the beginning and ending destinations with each other’s directions.

 Draw a bird’s-eye view of neighborhood streets!
 Map the way from home to school.